-There are two fundamental stages by which all documents - digital or otherwise - are produced and displayed: layout and rendering.
-The layout stage is where the positions and sizes of text and other graphics are determined.
-The text will be flowed around graphics, the positions of individual glyphs will be placed, ensuring that there is no undesired overlap and that everything will fit on the page or screen.

-The display stage actually produces the final output, whether as ink on paper or pixels on a computer monitor.
-Each graphical element is rasterized and composited into a single image of the target resolution.
+Ultimately, there are two fundamental stages by which all documents - digital or otherwise - are produced and displayed: layout and display.
+The layout stage is where the positions and sizes of text and other graphics are determined, while the display stage actually produces the final output, whether as ink on paper or pixels on a computer monitor.